postgres-ai/docs/docs/guides/cloning/reset-clone.md

 ---
-title: Resetting a Database Lab clone state
+title: How to reset Database Lab clone
 ---

 [↵ Back to Cloning guides](/docs/guides/cloning)